delveccj/Lab-Final/LabFinalDryRun.md

 #### **7. Submission**

-1. Add and commit your code from the command line.
+1. Add and commit your code from the command line for the entire project.
 2. Push your code to your GitHub repository.
 2. Ensure the CI/CD workflow passes.
 It will probably fail the first time - work your way through the messages!
-3. Share your GitHub repository link with the instructor.
 4. Demonstrate the working application in Docker.

 ---